Fake Love’s Lead Creative Technologist on the Power of Combining Art and Tech – Info Advertisement

 “If you hurry, you could ruin weeks of work,” she said.
 “When I am on a pottery wheel, I have to be extremely focused on only what I am doing.
 There are no shortcuts.”

-Rubinovitz combines her passions for art and technology as the technologist at Fake Love, the experiential ad agency that The New York Times’ branded content arm, T Brand Studio, acquired in 2016.
+Rubinovitz combines her passions for art and technology as the creative technologist at Love, the experiential ad agency that The New York Times’ branded content arm, T Brand Studio, acquired in 2016.
 Rubinovitz is tasked with executing Fake Love’s big, grand ideas; she’s currently working on two big tech and design-centric projects for gym brand Equinox and telecom company Nokia.
 Her goal, she said, is to figure out what emerging technology she can use “to make an experience more meaningful and magical.”

 Before Fake Love, Rubinovitz spent two years interning as a software engineer at Google, where she worked on search tools and other consumer-facing products.
 But she wanted to flex her creative muscles, too, so she went back to school to pursue her master’s degree at the MIT Media Lab.
 There, Rubinovitz studied interactive machine learning algorithms, designed the front-end of the digital civic engagement game FiftyNifty.org, and experimented with different ways to classify, organize and deliver news content to digital news consumers.